GuyAronson/Chat/README.md

 The hooks were helpful to when we needed to share information between different componenets of the app:

 We used the useState hook to pass the logged user to the Chat page:

 <img width="400" alt="useState example" src="public/useStateExample.png">

-We also used the useEffect to render the app on the events of sending a message or changing/adding a chat:
+We also used the useEffect to render the app on the events of sending a message or changing/adding a chat:\n

 <img width="400" alt="useEffect example" src="public/useEffectExample.png">

 ### React Routes